AzulGarza/lineartestr/paper/paper.md

 ### Plot functions

 The package `lineartestr` also contains functions to plot each of the tests (`plot_dl_test` for the `dominguez_lobato_test`).
-This plots can be useful to get a visual description of the statistic distribution, the statistic value and the critical values of the test.
+This plots can be useful to get a visual description of the statistic's distribution, the statistic's value and the test's critical values.

 # Acknowledgements